5607-BlockGame/BlockGame/README.md

 ## Future work

-Since this is a 3D game, there are many rooms to improve in the future.
+Since this is a 3D game, there is much room to improve in the future.
 We could complete the terrain generation process to include trees, caves, and other structures.
 We should optimize our terrain enough so that we could add block textures for better visualization.
-We can also introduce a wider range of block types to display different materials.
+Since the game is based on ideas from Minecraft, incorporating textures would allow us to show the progress of a block being broken by using textures that look more and more broken.
+Including particle effects during the block breaking process would help with the realism of the animation.
+We could also introduce a wider range of block types to display different materials with different interactions and effects on the environment, like water or lava in addition to the standard solid types such as dirt or stone.
 User interaction could also be improved to be smoother and more accurate.